All the fundraising deals in the AgriTech market (from Q1 2025 to Q1 2026)

 We define the AgriTech market as technologies purpose-built to improve agricultural production and input performance up to the farm gate.

-We include on-farm hardware and software services like precision agriculture, automation, sensors, farm management and decision support, plus agricultural input innovation such as seeds, traits, crop protection, biologicals, fertilizers, animal health and feed.
+We include on-farm hardware/software and services (precision ag, automation, sensors, farm management, decision support) plus agricultural input innovation (seeds/traits, crop protection, biologicals, fertilizers, animal health and feed).

-We exclude downstream food processing, retail and consumer food apps, as well as generic logistics, fintech or enterprise software unless they are specifically designed for agricultural production use cases.
+We exclude downstream food processing/retail and consumer food apps, as well as generic logistics/fintech/enterprise software unless they are specifically designed for agricultural production use cases.

 You can also read our detailed analysis to understand how funding activity in the AgriTech market has evolved over the last few years.